brycewray/hugo-site/content/colophon/index.md

 Please note also:

 - For those pages displaying Git commit information, newer Git commits don't necessarily reflect changes in previously published content.
-Modification dates and times use the U.S. Central time zone (CDT/CST) unless otherwise noted
+Modification dates and times use the U.S. Central time zone (CDT/CST) unless otherwise noted.
 - Displayed content statistics (word count and reading time) can vary based on the site-generation process, and don't include any code blocks or `details` elements where applicable.